danielscc/danielscc/README.md

 # About me
 Hey, I'm Daniel!
 A software dev based in Monterrey, México.
 Studied at <a href="https://www.uanl.mx/en/uanl-at-a-glance/">U.A.N.L</a>.
-Into weightlifting, books, and linux.
+Into weightlifting, [books](https://www.goodreads.com/review/list/176531508-daniel?shelf=read) and linux.

 ### Contact